Euro zone bond yields rise; focus on coronavirus infections, supply

 German 10-year bond yields rose 3 basis points to -0.49%.
 DE10YT=RR.
 Most other yields also rose.
 NL10YT=RR, FR10YT=RR

-DZ Bank's Cossor cited a break to a trendline on Bund future prices, with the future quoted below recent trends, which could put selling pressure on Bunds as technical traders would see it as a negative signal for bond prices.
+DZ Bank's Cossor cited a break to a trendline on Bund future prices, with the future quoted below recent trends.
+Technical traders could see this as a negative signal for bond prices, putting selling pressure on Bunds, he said.
 FGBLc1

 Italian 10-year bond yields were down 1 basis point to 1.88%, after rising 10 bps during the previous session IT10YT=RR.

+Euro zone inflation expectations fell to a near seven-week low below 0.87%, according to the five-year, five-year forward reading EUIL5YF5Y=R, having edged lower over the last week.

 With a light data calendar in the euro zone, focus is on the primary market.
-Germany is due to sell 4 billion euros of new seven-year bonds and the Netherlands will add 1 billion to 3 billion euros to a 10-year bond.
+Germany sold 3.256 billion euros of new seven-year bonds, while the Netherlands raised 2.2 billion euros in a re-opening of a 10-year bond.

 Focus was also on the European Central Bank's asset purchases, after data on Monday showed it had conducted its largest weekly purchases on record.